Criobe/documentation/docs/index.md

-# CRIOBE Coral Segmentation Documentation
+# QUADRATSEG Platform Documentation

-Welcome to the comprehensive documentation for the **CRIOBE automated coral reef monitoring and segmentation pipeline**.
+Welcome to the comprehensive documentation for **QUADRATSEG**, the automated coral reef monitoring and segmentation platform developed by CRIOBE.
 This system enables researchers to process underwater photo quadrat images from capture through automated grid removal to species-level coral segmentation using state-of-the-art machine learning models.

 <div class="grid cards" markdown>